rscircus/sensor-data-fusion-full-stack/README.md

 - [x] Generate sources and add adjustable noise
     - Created `Target` base class
         - Comes with 1D location and velocity
-        - Measurement noise is artifically added in `noisy_step`
+        - Measurement noise is artificially added in `noisy_step`
 - [x] Visualize them to get a feeling for what we are doing
     - Using jupyter in `playground` for now
     - Project runs with `poetry run sdf`